 Skip to content

-The Griffith Aboriginal Medical Service commenced the Healthy lifestyle program because a large number of clients were identified as overweight.
+The Griffith Aboriginal Medical Service commenced the Healthy Lifestyle Program because a large number of clients were identified as overweight.

 The program was developed in collaboration with staff from Weight Watchers, who were able to give advice and guidance in the early stages.
 The program is now run solely by the AMS staff.

-The Healthy lifestyle program runs for 12 weeks, with weekly meeting including a weigh-in, a talk on an aspect of healthy eating or activity, meal preparation, and an exercise session.
+The Healthy Lifestyle Program runs for 12 weeks, with weekly meeting including a weigh-in, a talk on an aspect of healthy eating or activity, meal preparation, and an exercise session.
 Talks include topics such as:

 The familiarity and supportive environment enable staff to also discuss other health-related behaviours such as smoking.
+The program aims to be run twice a year, with a break over the colder months of winter.

 Griffith Aboriginal Medical Service